Marki1ins/Marki1ins/README.md

-## Hey Dev 👋, I'm [Marcos Vinícius](https://github.com/marcosdfcarvalho/) | English Teacher and Web Developer
+## Hey Dev 👋, I'm [Marcos Vinícius](https://github.com/marcosdfcarvalho/) | Software Engineer

 ### About me ✨

  - I'm from Distrito Federal - Brazil. 🗺️

- - I'm graduated in English Language and now I'm studying Software Engineering. 📚
+ - I'm graduated in English Language and now I'm studying Software Engineering and Artifical Inteligence & Machine Learning. 📚

  - I discovered my love for coding when I started learning JavaScript, and I've been hooked ever since. 🤝

  - I'm passionate about technology and constantly strive to improve my skills and knowledge. 👌

- - I'm excited to see where my journey as a developer and English teacher takes me. 🚀
+ - I'm excited to see where my journey as a Software Engineer and English teacher takes me. 🚀

 ### Tools ⚙